 This means that current homeowners are deterred from selling their homes and renting instead.
 However, there’s a way they may be able to have the best of both worlds.

-Residential sale leaseback is a relatively new concept that has the potential to help current homeowners jump ship on their big mortgages, collect the equity in their home as cash in their pocket, and rent that very same home instead.
+Residential sale-leaseback is a relatively new concept to help current homeowners forgo their big mortgages, collect the equity in their home as cash in their pocket, and rent that home instead.
+Sale-leaseback programs allow you to sell your home to them, converting the equity into cash, while staying in the home as a renter.
+Learn more about a sale-leaseback solution today.